MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/FG01_Lab1_Ex1_compliance_roles.md

    ![Screenshot showing the navigation path to sign out of the MOD Administrator account.](../Media/sign-out.png)

-You have successfully assigned Joni Sherman the Compliance Administrator role, which is required to perform the different exercises of this lab.
+You have successfully assigned Joni Sherman the Compliance and Security Administrator roles, which is required to perform the different exercises of this lab.

 ## Task 2 – Explore the Microsoft Purview portal